sailpoint-oss/developer.sailpoint.com/products/tools/sdk/go.md

 id: go-sdk
 title: Go SDK
 pagination_label: Go SDK
-sidebar_label: Go SDK
+sidebar_label: Golang
 sidebar_position: 1
 sidebar_class_name: gosdk
 keywords: ['go', 'golang', 'sdk']
 description: Learn how to use the Golang SDK in this guide.
-slug: /products/tools/sdk
+slug: /tools/sdk/go
 tags: ['SDK']
 ---

 ## Start using the Go SDK

 Learn how to use the Golang SDK in this guide.
-The Go SDK has some pre-built code examples you can use to build tools that can interact with IDN.
+The Go SDK has some pre-built code examples you can use to build tools that can interact with IdentityNow (IDN).

 The Go SDK includes examples you can use to implement the following functionality: